syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/TrackBar-Customization.md

 ## TrackSelectionStroke

-The stroke for the selected range or selected portion of track bar can be customized by setting the `TrackSelectionStroke` property of SfRangeSlider.
+ The `TrackSelectionStroke` property customizes the stroke width for the selected range or selected portion of the track bar, providing visual distinction between selected and unselected areas.
 {% tabs %}

 {% highlight c# %}